DOAJ/doaj/cms/pages/apply/publisher-responsibilities.md

 - You will [upload article metadata](/publisher/uploadfile) to us if you are able to.
 - You will regularly review your indexed journals and ensure their compliance with current DOAJ criteria.

-We have [a zero-tolerance policy](/about/#zero-tolerance-policy).
 We will treat you with respect and courtesy.
 We expect you to do the same.

 ### Emails from us